mavost/urban-dbt/README.md

     pip install sqlfluff sqlfluff-templater-dbt
     ```

-  - Add a `.sqlfluff` config file to the project root:
+  - Add a `.sqlfluff` config file to the project root.
+Note: the SQL dialect and the project dir need to match the technologies used in the backend.
+ToDo: use jinja templating to add flexibility:

     ```yaml
     [sqlfluff]